August 19, 2025

 Here’s how you can start:

-1. Ditch the smoke and booze
+1. Ditch the Smoke and Booze

 Smoking and excessive alcohol consumption are bad news for your egg quality.
 Smoking damages DNA and reduces blood flow to the ovaries, while alcohol disrupts hormone balance and egg development.

-2. Fuel your body right
+2. Fuel your Body right

 Think of your diet as the building blocks for your overall health.
 Opt for a nutrient-rich diet packed with: